Arizona Leisure - Vacation Guide

 Goldwater Lake

 Goldwater Lake is a relatively small lake of about 15 acres of water surface and is surrounded by a lush pine forest.
 It is open from Memorial Day through Labor Day.
 It is limited to boats with electric motors.
-The lake is for day-use only (no camping) but is perfect a family outing with covered picnic areas, volleyball court, horseshoe pits, fishing docks, restrooms and is handicapped accessible.
+The lake is for day-use only (no camping) but is perfect for a family outing with covered picnic areas, volleyball court, horseshoe pits, fishing docks, restrooms and is handicapped accessible.
 Note that swimming in the lake is prohibited.
 Read more about Goldwater Lake.

 Lynx Lake